ec262/discovery/README.md

     Workers use this to get the key to encrypt their chunk data.
 Returns 200 if the worker is in fact assigned to that chunk.
 If the address of the foreman associated with that chunk is not used to make this call, it returns 403 (forbidden).

-### Developer API

-**These methods are provided for development purposes only and will probably be removed in future versions.**
+    If

-  - `GET /workers`
+  - `GET /`
-    Returns the current set of workers.
+    Returns info about the requester.

-  - `GET /workers/:addr`
-    Returns internal DB state relating to the requested worker.

 Redis Schema